marcobono/marcobono/README.md

-- 👋 Hi, I’m @marcobono
+- 👋 Hi, I’m @marcobono a frontend dev
-- 👀 I’m interested in leraning Web3
+- 👀 I’m interested in learning all tech stacks and tools for frontend
-- 🌱 I’m currently learning Web3, Solidity and smart contracts development + deployment on the Ethereum network
+- 🌱 I’m currently learning Haskell, for functional programming and to use Plutus on the Cardano blockchain
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any FE project that needs integration with Cardano
-- 📫 How to reach me ...

 <!---
 marcobono/marcobono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.